CDU-HIT238/slides/week11/index.md

 	* If you are not here for your turn you will get 0
 * Setup the presentation on your laptop and plug it in to present
 	* If you need an emulator please ensure it is setup
+* This is a big class so make sure you a ready to go as soon as your name is called